neurobagel/documentation/docs/cli.md

 ### Viewing CLI commands and options

-The `bagel-cli` has two commands, `pheno` and `bids`.
+The `bagel-cli` has three commands:

-Information about each command can be found by running:
+- `pheno`
+- `bids`
+- `derivatives`

+To view the general CLI help and information about the commands:

 === "Docker"

     ```bash
-    # Note: this is a shorthand for `docker run --rm neurobagel/bagelcli --help`
+    # This is a shorthand for `docker run --rm neurobagel/bagelcli --help`
     docker run --rm neurobagel/bagelcli
     ```

 === "Singularity"

     ```bash
-    # Note: this is a shorthand for `singularity run bagel.sif --help`
+    # This is a shorthand for `singularity run bagel.sif --help`
     singularity run bagel.sif
     ```

-To view the command-line arguments for a specific command:
+To view the command-line arguments for a specific command (e.g., `pheno`):

 === "Docker"

     ```bash
-    docker run --rm neurobagel/bagelcli <command-name> -h
+    docker run --rm neurobagel/bagelcli pheno -h
     ```

 === "Singularity"

     ```bash
-    singularity run bagel.sif <command-name> -h
+    singularity run bagel.sif pheno -h
     ```

 ### Running the CLI on your data
-1. `cd` into your local directory containing (1) your phenotypic .tsv file, (2) Neurobagel-annotated data dictionary, and (3) BIDS directory (if available).
+1. `cd` into your local directory containing your [CLI input files](#input-files) (at minimum, a phenotypic TSV and corresponding Neurobagel annotated JSON data dictionary).
 2. Run a `bagel-cli` container and include your CLI command and arguments at the end in the following format:

 === "Docker"
     ```bash
-    docker run --rm --volume=$PWD:$PWD -w $PWD neurobagel/bagelcli <full CLI command here>
+    docker run --rm --volume=$PWD:$PWD -w $PWD neurobagel/bagelcli <CLI command here>
     ```

-    !!! info "What is this command doing?"
+    ??? info "What is this command doing?"

-        This combination of options `--volume=$PWD:$PWD -w $PWD` mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
+        The combination of options `--volume=$PWD:$PWD -w $PWD` mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
         This allows you to pass paths to the containerized CLI which are composed the same way as on your local machine.
 (And both absolute paths and relative top-down paths from your working directory will work!)

 === "Singularity"